elfshaker/elfshaker/contrib/README.md

 # Contrib scripts

-This directory anything which isn't exactly elfshaker but is nonetheless useful.
+This directory contains scripts which make use of elfshaker, for example scripts to build a [manyclangs](https://github.com/elfshaker/manyclangs) pack.

 # Building manyclangs packs